jtombo45/Learn-React-SoloLearn/Getting Started/README.md

 ```

 ## Create React App - Project Structure
-Create React App - Project Structure
-- public folder contains files related to how the application will display on the client
+- The public folder contains files related to how the application will display on the client
-- public folder contains files relatd to how the application will display on the client
     - most important file is index.html, which is the HTML template of our page
 ![alt text](image-2.png)
 - src folder contains all the JavaScript, CSS, and image files that will be compiled into a bundle file and injected into index.html